What is a Subaward?

 - Manage problems, if they arise

-- Familiarize yourself with Subaward (Suprecipient) Monitoring Guidelines
+- Familiarize yourself with Subaward (Subrecipient) Monitoring Guidelines

-- Contact Sonjie Schwartz immediately, if problems arise that cannot be resolved by conversations with the subawardee’s PI
+- Contact Contracts immediately if problems arise that cannot be resolved by conversations with the subawardee’s PI

 Suggestions for Dealing with Problems in the Subaward Relationship